DinaKyr/TaskMngr/README.md

-TaskMngr – First Version
+# TaskMngr – First Version

 This is the first version of TaskMngr, a task and project management application built with Spring Boot.
 It allows admins to manage users, projects, and tasks, and basic users to view projects and manage their own accounts.

-Tools:
+## Tools:
-SpringBoot, Maven, Thymeleaf, single Rest Api to get User statistics, PostgreSQL, VSCode.
+- SpringBoot, Maven, Thymeleaf, single Rest Api to get User statistics, PostgreSQL, VSCode.

-Features
+## Features

-Admin Capabilities:
+1. Admin Capabilities:

-Create the first admin user via environment variables.
+-Create the first admin user via environment variables.

-Create, update, and delete users.
+-Create, update, and delete users.

-Assign projects and tasks to users.
+-Assign projects and tasks to users.

-Force password change for users on next login.
+-Force password change for users on next login.

-User Capabilities:
+2. User Capabilities:

-View all projects.
+-View all projects.

-Manage their own account (update personal details, change password).
+-Manage their own account (update personal details, change password).

-Cannot modify other users or projects.
+-Cannot modify other users or projects.

-Rest API to help track the User's completed Projects.
+-Rest API to help track the User's completed Projects.

-Authentication:
+## Authentication:

-Login and logout functionality.
+- Login and logout functionality.

-Admin and basic user roles supported.
+- Admin and basic user roles supported.

-Getting Started
+## Getting Started
 1. Clone the repository
 git clone https://github.com/DinaKyr/TaskMngr.git